dougeby/IntuneDocs/intune/intune-management-extension.md

 End-user computing is going through a digital transformation.
 Classic, traditional IT focuses on a single device platform, business-owned devices, users that work from the office, and a variety of manual, reactive IT processes.
 The modern workplace uses many platforms that are user and business owned, allows users to work from anywhere, and provides automated and proactive IT processes.

 MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
 The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
 There are some tasks that you might need, such as advanced device configuration, troubleshooting, and legacy Win32 app management that's currently not available in Windows 10 MDM.
 For these capabilities, you can run the Intune software client on your Windows 10 devices.
-[Compare managing Windows PCs as computers or mobile devices](https://docs.microsoft.com/intune-classic/deploy-use/pc-management-comparison).
+[Compare managing Windows PCs as computers or mobile devices](pc-management-comparison.md) is a great resource.

 The Intune management extension supplements the in-box Windows 10 MDM features.
 You can create PowerShell scripts to run on the Windows 10 devices.
 For example, you can create a PowerShell script that installs a legacy Win32 app, uploads the script to Intune, assigns the script to an Azure Active Directory (AD) group, and runs the script.
 You can then monitor the run status of the script from start to finish.